-For the last two decades, the Chicago-based R&B singer R. Kelly has been accused of sexual abusing minors.
+For the last two decades, the Chicago-based R&B singer R. Kelly has been accused of sexually abusing minors.
 Although he only had to appear before a judge once and was acquitted from the charges he then faced, rumors about the singer have been circulating for years.

 On Friday, the singer was arrested on 10 counts of sexual abuse of four women, three of whom were minors at the time of the alleged assaults.